S. R. Crockett: Life and work

 He was born at Little Duchrae, Balmaghie, Kirkcudbrightshire, Galloway, on 24 September 1859, the illegitimate son of dairymaid Annie Crocket.
 He was raised by his Cameronian grandparents on the tenanted farm until 1867 when the family moved to Cotton Street, Castle Douglas (later fictionalised as Cairn Edward).

 He won the Galloway bursary to Edinburgh University in 1876, where he studied for an MA.
 He began his journalistic career to supplement his bursary, writing for magazines from 1877.

-He left University in April 1879 without formally graduating.
-He travelled throughout Europe as a tutor between the years 1879 and 1881, returning to study for the ministry at Edinburgh's New College.
+He matriculated at Edinburgh each year until 1880 but in April 1881 he left the University without formally graduating.
+It is thought he travelled abroad during this summer, but returned to matriculate at Edinburgh's New College for a BSc in November 1881.
+He matriculated there again in 1882 and in 1883 but during 1884 he once more travelled abroad for an extensive period, working as a tutor.
+He returned to matriculate for Divinity in December 1885 and finally graduated in the summer of 1886.

 He became minister of The Free Kirk Penicuik in November 1886.
 He married Ruth Mary Milner (daughter of George Milner) on March 10, 1887.
 He played a large part in gaining justice for the relatives of victims in the Mauricewood Pit Disaster of 1889.
 He became a member of the Scottish Arts Club in 1894.
 He left the ministry in January 1895 to pursue a full-time writing career.

 The Crocketts had four children: Maisie Rutherford, Philip Hugh Barbour, George Milner and Margaret Douglas, all of whom featured in his children's fictions.
 The family moved from Bank House, Penicuik in 1906 to Torwood House, Peebles, but Crockett spent much of the year abroad and also regularly returned to Galloway.

 He published a volume of poetry, Dulce Cor (Latin: Sweet Heart), under the pseudonym Ford Brereton in 1886.
 Dulce Cor is a ruined abbey in Galloway.
 In the late 1880s, he was a regular contributor to The Christian Leader magazine, under W. H. Wylie.
 In 1893 he was noticed by William Robertson Nicoll, and introduced to publisher T. Fisher Unwin, who published a first collection of short stories and sketches under the title The Stickit Minister and some common men in 1893.
 It was an instant success, going into six editions within the year.
 He was taken on by leading London literary agent A. P. Watt, who managed his career until his death.
 There followed extensive publications across a range of journals, magazines, and periodicals in the UK and America, and most of his 60+ serial works were subsequently published in novel form through James Clarke and Co, Hodder & Stoughton, and others.

 Bank House, Penicuik.
 The property was occupied by Crockett from 1893 to 1906.